 The name says it all, the Ocean Overlook Loop Trail has some of the best views of the Pacific Coast in Malibu.

-There is a $4.00 parking fee at Charmlee Wilderness Park, but you might be able to snag some free street parking in the 4-5 spots near the entrance.
+There‘s a $4.00 parking fee at Charmlee Wilderness Park, but if you’re early, there are 4-5 free street parking spots available.

 Tuna Canyon Trails

 Best Sunset Hike in Malibu

 Length: 3.8 miles | Elevation Gain: 652 ft | Trail Guide | Moderate

 Features: Wildflowers, Meditation Circle, spectacular ocean views.